rlancemartin/claude-diary/README.md

 ## Overview

 The `CLAUDE.md` files serve as [memory](https://code.claude.com/docs/en/memory) for Claude Code.
 But, they are updated manually (e.g., via the `#` shortcut or `/memory` command).
 This plugin automates the process of creating and saving memories to `CLAUDE.md`.
 It is inspired by [an interview between Dan Shipper and Cat Wu / Boris Cherny from the Claude Code team](https://www.youtube.com/watch?v=IDSAMqip6ms&t=352s), which discusses creating a feedback loop where Claude learns from sessions and automatically updates its memory.

-The technical approach is borrowed from the [Generative Agents paper](https://arxiv.org/pdf/2304.03442), which introduces a memory architecture with three key components:
+The approach is borrowed from the [Generative Agents paper](https://arxiv.org/pdf/2304.03442), which introduces a memory architecture with three key components:

 1. **Observations**: Raw experiences recorded in natural language (like our diary entries)
 2. **Reflection**: Synthesizing observations into higher-level insights and patterns (like our `/reflect` command)